visit/citybreak-online-doc/_includes/tracking.md

 ## Google tracking

-Citybreak online has build in standard support for google tracking.
+Citybreak online has standard support for google tracking.
-* Google analytics ga.js
+* Google analytics ga.js (depricated)
-* Universal Analytics analytics.js
+* Universal Analytics analytics.js (depricated by google July 1, 2023)
 * Google tag manager gtm.js
+* Google analytics 4 gtag.js **SOON AVAILABLE**
+* Google tag manager (with ga4 datalayer) gtm.js **SOON AVAILABLE**

-_**NOTE: adding Google tracker id via your template page is not allowed.
+_**NOTE: adding Google tracker property id via your template page is not allowed.
 We what to avoid dubble tracking**_

-We just need to add the google tracking id for you when implementing a new Citybreak online.
+We just need to add the google tracking property id for you when implementing a new Citybreak online.
 Need help to add this contact us!

 FYI:
-* We dont have anny google trackers active via our development ot tests enviromets.
+* We dont have any google trackers active via our development or tests environments.
 But we can setup a test online in product if requested.
 * Missing something?
-Pleace contact us with specified sample of you needs or what your are missing and why you need if.
-Then we will consider developming support to our default feature set.
+Please contact us with specified sample of you needs or what your are missing and why you need if.
+Then we will consider developing support to our default feature set.

 ## Goolge Purchase output sample (will soon be updated with GA4 format)